 - Community Identity

 - Housing and neighborhoods

 - Recreation and entertainment

 2. The plan uses graphics to illustrate concepts and identify solutions with the greatest payoff.

-An example is the use of icons to represents the plan’s themes.
-In the far-right column of the implementation matrix (a table of actionable tasks) an icon appears to indicate the policy categories each action will addresses.
+An example is the use of icons to represent the plan’s themes.
+In the far-right column of the implementation matrix (a table of actionable tasks) an icon appears to indicate the policy categories each action will address.
 The more icons the more impactful.

 3. The plan is available on the web using the Calameo platform.